davidjguru/dependency_injection_exercise/README.md

 1. On the path /dropsolid/example/photos the breadcrumb should be Home > Dropsolid > Example > Photos
 1. Take over the LanguageManager service in a way that doesn't preclude others from also taking over the LanguageManager service

+## Questions

+* **Why are you defining an interface for the new service?** It is considered "best practice" to do so.
+See "Defining a service" in [api.drupal.org/container/9.4.x](https://api.drupal.org/api/drupal/core%21core.api.php/group/container/9.4.x).

 ## Documentation

 - [Services and dependency injection in Drupal 8+](https://www.drupal.org/docs/drupal-apis/services-and-dependency-injection/services-and-dependency-injection-in-drupal-8)